Frequently Asked Questions

 How long does the Doctoral graduate program take to complete?

 Full-time Doctoral students typically require 4 years to complete the program.
-We do not offer the Doctoral program as part-time.
+Part-time Doctoral students will typically take twice the amount of time.

 How do I access past student theses?